 The recommendation for manual breast exams, whether done by a health care professional or done as a routine self-exam, has been evolving and isn’t consistent.
 Some organizations recommend them as part of regular care, while others maintain that it may lead to false positives and overtreatment.
-What is consistent among all groups is that they recommend that all people be familiar with how their breasts normally look and feel and report any changes to a health care provider right away.
-It’s also always helpful to note: even though a bump may be felt, not all changes in the breast are indicative of cancer.
-Having a conversation with your health care provider if you feel a lump can help to determine what, if any, steps can be taken next.
+What is consistent among all groups is that all people be familiar with how their breasts normally look and feel and report any changes to a health care provider right away.
+It’s also always helpful to note that even though a bump may be felt, not all changes in the breast are indicative of cancer.
+Having a conversation with a health care provider if you feel a lump can help to determine what, if any, steps can be taken next.

 Originally published Oct 09, 1997